-- 5.6.1 Issuance Upon completion of the necessary background investigation, and after the Tribe has complied with the 30-day NIGC review requirements found in 25 C.F.R. §558.3 and §558.4, the Tribal Commission may issue a License on a conditional or unconditional basis.
-If the NIGC objects to an Applicant, the Tribe shall reconsider the Application, taking into account the reasons for the objections noted by NIGC.
+- 5.8.1 Issuance Upon completion of the necessary background investigation the Tribal Commission may issue a License on a conditional or unconditional basis.
+If the NIGC objects to Tribal Commission licensing an Applicant, the Tribe shall reconsider the Application, taking into account the reasons for the objections noted by NIGC.
 However, the Tribe shall have the final word on whether to license an Applicant.
-Nothing herein creates a property right in the License. - 5.6.2 Term Any License issued pursuant to this section shall be effective for a period of two (2) years from the date of issuance. - 5.6.3 License Substance The License shall state on its face the name of the Applicant, the Tribal Logo, the Licensee who employs him, and the license number.
-It shall also include a photograph of Licensee. - 5.7 License Denial Any Application for a License shall be denied if the Tribal Commission, after an adequate review, determines the Application is incomplete or deficient, or that the employment of the Applicant poses a threat to the public interest or the effective regulation of gaming, or creates or enhances the danger of unsuitable, unfair or illegal practices and methods and activities in the conduct of gaming,.
-If the foregoing determinations about the Applicant are made, no management contractor or Tribal gaming operation shall employ the Applicant. - 5.8 Renewals A Licensee shall petition to have the License renewed by applying to the Tribal Commission for a renewal before the License expires.
-Applicants may be required to provide updated material as requested. - 5.9 Requirement to Produce License Upon Request Licensees must carry the License and visibly display the License during working hours and must produce the License upon the request of any Person.
+Nothing herein creates a property right in the License. - 5.8.2 Term Any License issued pursuant to this section shall be effective for a period of two (2) years from the date of issuance. - 5.8.3 License Substance The License shall state in its face the first name of the Applicant, the Tribal logo, identification number, date of license expiration, and photograph of Licensee.
+The applicant's first and last name may be included on the backside of the License.